-- Braking should be completed before you enter into a bend. - Braking should always be completed before you go into a bend.
-Change down to a lower gear appropriate to your road speed.

-On long downhill stretches, use the braking effect of the engine.
+- If possible finish braking before going into a bend. - Braking should always be completed before you go into a bend.
+Change down to a lower gear appropriate to your road speed. - On long downhill stretches, use the braking effect of the engine.
 Change down one or two gears, but do not over-rev the engine.
 In this way, you have to brake far less and the brakes do not overheat.